Author: Dr Andy Whittamore, In-house GP at Asthma UK

 - Children: There are specific pages for parents about Asthma in children.

-- Exacerbation: After an exacerbation, share the asthma attacks page or recently hospitalised page.
+- Exacerbation: After an exacerbation, share the ‘What to do after an asthma attack' page.

 - Referral: Details about specialist asthma care and possible tests.